 Naturally, the owner of the ATV may have negligently entrusted the vehicle to an irresponsible or incompetent person.
 So in that case, he or she would get named in a lawsuit as a co-defendant.
 Also, the property owner, even if open for public use, may be legally liable if the riding paths and trails were improperly maintained.

 Landowners Must Keep Property Safe.

-Careless riding and other poorly trained riders present a serious risk to everyone in the danger zone.
+Careless riding and other poorly trained riders present a severe risk to everyone in the danger zone.
 But the fact of the matter is that your loss may result from false promises the vehicle was safe.
 But in reality, the vehicle was not safe.

-The underpinnings of your claim can be a products defect claim against everyone in the chain of commerce.
+The underpinnings of your claim can be a product's defect claim against everyone in the chain of commerce.
 No matter how safe the rider is, these top-heavy machines can still quite easily cause bad injuries and even death.

 Money is the End Game.

-The help you deserve is just a phone call away.
 Dial (888) 400-9721 to schedule a consultation with Michael Ehline or another skilled attorney at Ehline Law Firm!